Aurora Women's Leadership Development Programme 2022

 - undertake self-directed learning throughout Aurora, aligned with developing interests and where time allows;

-- commit to working with a mentor who is provided by their institution;
+- commit to finding and working with a mentor;

 be prepared to access leadership opportunities and champion for change.